 To keep the plant healthy at this stage and thus enhance the trichomes, you should try to have a clean growing room, free of all types of insects and pests that could harm the plant.

-Also, it is important that humidity is maintained at reasonable levels as indicated previously in this guide to avoid the appearance of mold and other fungi that destroy the buds of weed plants.
+It is important that humidity is maintained at reasonable levels as indicated previously in this guide to avoid the appearance of mold and other fungi that destroy the buds of weed plants.

 Proper Harvesting Techniques

-1- You can start by harvesting the plant, cutting each branch near the nodes (the area where the branches join the main stem).
-First cut the branches that do not have buds and then continue with the branches that do have buds and place each of them in a tray specially made for harvesting so as not to damage the flowers.
+First, cut the branches that do not have buds and then continue with the branches that do have buds and place each of them in a tray specially made for harvesting so as not to damage the flowers.

-2- Another way to harvest is to cut the entire plant from the bottom of the central stem.
+Another way to harvest is to cut the entire plant from the bottom of the central stem.
 This depends on the size of your plant.
 If the plant is small, it may be best to cut the entire plant at once and then trim the excess lateral branches.

 Harvesting and Drying

 To finish the cultivation there are two processes that are essential: harvesting and drying the buds.
 Each of these processes must be done with specific parameters and also following some steps to ensure success.
-Next we are going to see what those steps are and how to carry out a successful harvest and drying so as not to ruin the flowers we obtain from the crop.
+Next, we are going to see what those steps are and how to carry out a successful harvest and drying so as not to ruin the flowers we obtain from the crop.

 Timing the Harvest